Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/access-dbt-insights.md

 - Bookmark SQL queries
 - View the results of the query and its details using the **Results** or **Details** tabs
 - Create a visualization of your query results using the **Chart** tab
-- View the history of queries and their statuses (like Success, Error, Pending) using the **Query history** icon
+- View the history of queries and their statuses (like Success, Error, Pending) using the **Query history** tab
 - Use <Constant name="copilot" /> to generate or edit SQL queries using natural language prompts
 - Integrate with [<Constant name="copilot" />](/docs/cloud/dbt-copilot), [<Constant name="explorer" />](/docs/explore/explore-projects), [<Constant name="cloud_ide" />](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud), and [<Constant name="visual_editor" />](/docs/cloud/canvas) to provide a seamless experience for data exploration, AI-assisted writing, and collaboration